Planning services - Coronavirus (Covid-19) update

 As planning staff are currently working from home, it would assist us greatly to continue to provide a service if all submitted plans which form part of planning applications, could include key dimensions such as heights/widths of proposals and distances away from boundaries.

-The council's protocol on the publicity of planning applications will be re-introduced from 18 May 2020 when we will be able to send postal notifications to owners or occupiers of land adjacent to application sites.
+The Council's protocol on the publicity of planning applications remains - we will send postal notifications to owners or occupiers of land adjacent to application sites.

 This will include the provision of a site notice where relevant.